tmiw/ezDV/manual/4-using-the-web-interface.md

 ezDV may take up to a minute to turn itself off and then turn itself on again.
 Once the web browser is able to communicate with ezDV again, it will automatically refresh the Web interface so that any changes to it due to any firmware updates can be made visible immediately.

 *Note: changes to Wi-Fi settings may cause ezDV to no longer be accessible on the IP address that was originally used.
-See "Accessing the web interface" for information on finding its new address if required.*
+See [Accessing the web interface](#accessing-the-web-interface) for information on finding its new address if required.*